 ^ Bit-wise "exclusive or".
 When operating on integer arguments, it operates on a two's complement representation of the integer value.
 When operating on a binary argument that contains fewer bits than another argument, the shorter argument is extended by adding more significant bits equal to 0.

 x >> y Arithmetic right shift of a two's complement integer representation of x by y binary digits.
-This function is defined only for positive integer values of y.
+This function is defined only for non-negative integer values of y.
 Bits shifted into the most significant bits (MSBs) as a result of the right shift have a value equal to the MSB of x prior to the shift operation.

 x << y Arithmetic left shift of a two's complement integer representation of x by y binary digits.
-This function is defined only for positive integer values of y.
+This function is defined only for non-negative integer values of y.
 Bits shifted into the least significant bits (LSBs) as a result of the left shift have a value equal to 0.